-Your Benefits and the Amounts You Pay Benefits In-network benefits after deductible Out-of-network benefits after deductible For out-of-network benefits, in addition to the deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
+Your Benefits and the Amounts You Pay Benefits In-network benefits after deductible Out-of-network benefits after deductible For certain covered services from certain non-network providers, in addition to the deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
 Additionally, these charges will not be applied toward satisfaction of the deductible.
-1. Durable medical equipment and certain related supplies Nothing Nothing 2.
-Repair, replacement or revision of durable medical equipment made necessary by normal wear and use Nothing Nothing 3.
-Prosthetics:
+Durable medical equipment and certain related supplies Nothing Nothing 2.
+Repair, replacement or revision Nothing Nothing and use of durable medical equipment made necessary by normal wear

+3. Prosthetics: